databonsai/databonsai/README.md

 pip install databonsai
 ```

-Store your API keys on an .env file in the root of your project.
+Store your API keys on an .env file in the root of your project, or specify it
+as an argument when initializing the provider.

 ```bash
 OPENAI_API_KEY=xxx # if you use OpenAiProvider